coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 actions include casting a spell, concentrating on an active spell, directing a spell, using a spell-like ability, or using a skill that would provoke an attack of opportunity.
-In general, if an action wouldn't normally provoke an attack of opportunity, you need not make a Concentration check to avoid being distracted.
+In general, if an action wouldn’t normally provoke an attack of opportunity, you need not make a Concentration check to avoid being distracted.

 If the Concentration check succeeds, you may continue with the action as